The Ultimate Pet Friendly Oregon Coast Guide

 Hug Point State Recreation Beach

 Continuing down the coast, a quick stop you’ll want to make is at Hug Point State Recreation beach.
-It’s got a waterfall there on the beach as well as some shallow caves next to the water that my inner child insisted on exploring.
+It has got a waterfall there on the beach as well as some shallow caves next to the water that my inner child insisted on exploring.

 Tillamook Cheese Factory